mersh-ua/DevOps_online_Kiev_2021Q4/m5/task5.2/readme.md

 ![](t5.2.passwd.group.png)

-<p>We can use adduser or useradd commands for adding user:
+<p>We can use adduser or useradd commands for adding user.
+You can change user account properties by usermod command. /etc/skel/ contains base files for user home directory:

 ![](t5.2.user.add.png)
 ![](t5.2.user.mod.skel.modes.png)